 To make these words even more confusing, almost every item or action used in the OOP vocabulary has evolved to be described by several different terms, often depending on the author(s) who wrote the particular book your are happy to be reading.
-For instance, we can cause an object to change its state by sending it a message, invoking its methods, or calling its member functions.
+For instance, we can cause an object to change its state by:

+- 1. sending it a message

+- 2. invoking its methods

+- 3. calling its member functions.

-3 The Characteristics of an OOP
+3 The Characteristics of an OOP Program

-Having explained the main ideas of an object-oriented program, let's have a look at the question in details.
+Having explained the main ideas of an object-oriented program, let's have a look at the question in detail.